-With the DIMMs that are currently installed, the computer is set to single-channel mode but, in fact, is capable of dual-channel mode.
+With the DIMMs that are currently installed, the computer is set to single-channel mode, but it can be set to dual-channel mode.
 If you shut down and rearrange the DIMMs properly, you can establish dual-channel mode.

 Dual-channel (interleaved) mode

 This mode offers higher memory throughput and is enabled when the memory capacities of both DIMM channels are equal.
-When using different speed DIMMs, the slowest memory timing will be used.
+When using different speed DIMMs, the slowest memory timing is used.